Death Row Records: 2006–2022: Bankruptcy, closure, WIDEawake, Hasbro

 On August 23, 2019, American toy company Hasbro announced a $4 billion purchase of eOne, making them the owners of Death Row Records.
-In April 2021, Hasbro and Entertainment One announced it would sell-off eOne Music to The Blackstone Group.
-The acquisition was completed in June 2021.
+In April 2021, Hasbro and Entertainment One, E1's parent company, announced it would sell-off E1 Music to The Blackstone Group, which its acquisition was completed in June 2021.

-Revival through Snoop Dogg and third generation
+2022–present: Revival through Snoop Dogg and third generation

 On February 9, 2022, ahead of the release of his next album and his appearance in the Super Bowl LVI halftime show, Snoop Dogg announced that he would acquire the rights to the Death Row Records trademarks from MNRK Music Group (the renamed eOne Music).
 The sale did not immediately include rights to the label's catalog, but it was reported that he was nearing a deal to acquire the catalogs of himself and other Death Row artists from MNRK.
-On February 11, 2022, Snoop Dogg released his third studio album on Death Row Records, marking a 26-year lapse from the label.
+On February 11, 2022, Snoop Dogg released his third studio album on Death Row Records, marking a 26-year lapse from the label after Tha Doggfather album.

-Snoop Dogg's purchase of Death Row Records did not include the rights to Tupac or Dr. Dre's albums originally.
+Snoop Dogg's purchase of Death Row Records did not include the rights to Tupac or Dr. Dre's albums originally which those rights have been reverted back to Interscope Records.
 On March 4, 2022, in an interview with Tidal, Snoop Dogg stated he acquired the rights to all the albums previously released on Death Row Records, including his debut studio album Doggystyle and Dr. Dre's The Chronic.
-Despite the interview, Dr. Dre's lawyer, Howard King, later refuted the "false reports" two days later, stating the rapper still retains total control of The Chronic, which came back to streaming services on February 1, 2023.
+Despite the interview, Dr. Dre's lawyer, Howard King, denied the "false reports" two days later, stating that Dre still retained total control of The Chronic, which came back to streaming services on February 1, 2023.
 On April 18, 2022, it was announced that Death Row Records would have its own streaming service, which pays higher royalties to its artists than main music streaming services.

-In December of 2022, Snoop Dogg sold a stake of Death Row’s catalogue to former Apple Music’s Global Creative Director Larry Jackson’s gamma. music company.
-On February 12, 2023, Snoop Dogg announced that Death Row’s catalogue would return to TikTok via association with music distribution company SoundOn.
-Death Row’s catalogue returned to all music streaming services on March 9, 2023.
+In December 2022, Snoop Dogg sold a stake of Death Row's catalogue to former Apple Music's Global Creative Director Larry Jackson's music label Gamma.
+During the onset of 2023, Jane Handcocks's World of Women and October London's The Rebirth of Marvin were released.
+On February 12, 2023, Snoop Dogg announced that Death Row's catalogue would return to TikTok via association with music distribution company SoundOn.
+Death Row's catalogue returned to all music streaming services on March 9, 2023.